wmatthe/Getting-and-Cleaning-Data-Course-Project/README.md

 		• x_test.txt		# File containing observations in the test foler
 		• y_test.txt		# Activity labels for each observation in the x_test data set

-	1.4 Assign descriptive variable names to the imported data 1.5 Merge to create one dataset.
+	1.3 Merge to create one dataset.

 2.Extract only the measurements on the mean and standard deviation for each measurement.

-	2.1 Create a logical vector that will be used to subset the data to include only subject id, activity, mean, & standard deviation.
+	2.1 Use grep function to subset the data to include only subject id, activity, mean, & standard deviation columns.

 3.Use descriptive activity names to name the activities in the data set.

-	This was completed in step 1 when combining activityId with activityType.
+	3.1 Use join function from plyr package to join the data to the activity labels.

 4.Appropriately label the data set with descriptive variable names.

-	4.1 Used a For loop and gsub function to make the variable names more descriptiive.
+	4.1 Remove unnecessary punctuation and make variable names more descriptiive.

 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-	5.1 Used the aggregate function to subset the data and take the average of each variable for each avtivity and each subject.
+	5.1 Used the ddply function to subset the data and take the average of each variable for each avtivity and each subject.
 	5.2 Exported tidyData set to a text file.